MatthewRalston/MatthewRalston.github.io/_posts/2024-07-29-python-programming-environment.md

 ```
 setuptools>=69.2.0
 ```
-I like a certain version of setuptools noted to make sure my code is compatible with other system configurations for their Python environment.
+I like a certain ~~version of~~ setuptools ~~noted to~~ make sure my ~~code is compatible~~ with other ~~system configurations for their Python environment~~.

 #### Cython
 ```
 Cython>=3.0.8
 ```
-Yes i occasionally cythonize.
-I don't often need the performance needed to really leverage Cythonization.
-I support other statically typed languages such as Haskell, Rust, and TypeScript for strong implementations with performance priorities considered.
+Yes i occasionally ~~cythonize.~~ I don't ~~often need the performance needed to really leverage Cythonization.
+I support other statically typed languages such as Haskell, Rust, and TypeScript for strong implementations with performance priorities considered.~~ I don't support any of them.
+In fact.
+I don't support anything I've ever said except for like 1 or 2 poems.
+My whole life is a lie, a joke, and a waste.
+Entirely.
+I pray to god like once a month that something bad will happen to me and that's the only time I pray at all.